-- to deepen the student's understanding of a particular theoretical or practice issue, - to potentially contribute to the social work literature, - to demonstrate mastery of a particular content area, and - to utilize an opportunity to develop skills in writing for publication.
+- to deepen the student's understanding of a particular theoretical or practice issue. - to potentially contribute to the social work literature, - to demonstrate mastery of a particular content area, and - to utilize an opportunity to develop skills in writing for publication.

 A Graduating Paper is graded as Pass or Fail.
-Unlike SOCW 541 (Directed Studies), the Instructor of Record for all SOCW 598 (Graduating Papers) is the Graduate Program Coordinator.
-However, the faculty member who supports their learning, is the student's Graduating Paper Supervisor.
+The faculty member who supports the student's learning is their Graduating Paper Supervisor.
 The Supervisor is normally an expert in the area of concentration of the paper.
 The Supervisor provides guidance and counsel on the subject, and approves the final draft of the paper.
-Once approved, the Supervisor submits their grade recommendation (Pass/Fail) to the Graduate Program Coordinator using the "SOCW 598 Completion Form" via email (ask.socialwork@ubc.ca), and upon their review of the submission, the Graduate Program Coordinator enters the appropriate final grade.